Opie Bosson: Riding career

 In July 2025 Bosson indicated he would return to raceday riding.

+On 7 February 2026 he won his 100th Group 1 race on the back of Legarto at Te Rapa.

 Personal life

 Opie Bosson is the son of Owen and Glenda Bosson.
 Owen was a prominent amateur jockey.

 At the end of 2017, Bosson married TAB Trackside Television presenter Emily Murphy.
 They separated in 2024.

 Notable victories

 The following are some of the major races Opie has won in New Zealand and Australia.